 ABERG scientists continue to study in the Andes and are continuing to submit research articles relating to the core research questions of the group.
 For a list of publications, go to the publications page where you can find a list of publications as well as a bibliographic database for the combined works of the ABERG group.

-For more information on the core research areas of ABERG, you can use the menu drop-down list or select them:
+For more information on the core research areas of ABERG, you can use the menu drop-down list or select from the following: